evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 71,4 kWh and a net usable capacity of 64 kWh, providing an 7,4 kWh buffer (10.4%) for battery protection.
+With a nominal voltage of 355.2 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 440 to 395 km (274-246 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.5 kWh/100 km for the base model and 16.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.